Raspberry Pi Comparisons

 In this guide we’re taking a look at the Raspberry Pi vs Arduino.
 It is often assumed these two device are very similar but the truth is that actually they’re very different.
 The two devices both have pros and cons that I will now go into in this guide.
 Hopefully...read more

 Ever wondered what is a Raspberry Pi?
 In this article we take a look at what this incredibly cool little computer is and also briefly what you can do with one.
 We also cover all the current iterations of the Pi currently out there and what you can expect to get out of...read more

 If you have read a Raspberry Pi comparison and decided on a device to go with but now looking for something to do, then be sure to check some of my cool Raspberry Pi projects.
-These projects whilst they were tested and designed for the Pi should still work on most other microcomputer boards running a Linux distribution.
+These projects, while they were tested and designed for the Pi, should still work on most other microcomputer boards running a Linux distribution.

 The Pi has a lot of accessories that you’re able to buy for it such as cases, kits and much more.
 If you end up getting a Raspberry Pi, then you might want to check out some of the Pi accessories you can get for it.

-Much like all of my projects the Raspberry Pi guides that you find on this website can also be done on other microcomputer boards running a Linux distribution.
+Much like all of my projects and Raspberry Pi guides that you find on this website, can also be done on other microcomputer boards running a Linux distribution.
 These cover things such as port forwarding, mounting a USB drive, setting up MYSQL and PhpMyAdmin and much more.
 You might have to change some of the commands to work correctly on your Linux distro.

-If you want to stay up to date on all my latest content, then be sure follow me on any of the major social networks.
-You can find links to the some of the major social networks in the right hand side bar of if you’re on mobile then straight below.
+If you want to stay up to date with all my latest content, then be sure follow me on any of the major social networks.
+You can find links to the some of the major social networks in the right-hand sidebar, if you’re on mobile then straight below.

 I hope that you find these Raspberry Pi comparisons helpful when it comes to deciding the board you would like to develop/learn on.